Programme start 1 February

 SPECIALIsATION IN BUILDING INFORMATICS

 In the Building Informatics specialisation, you work with specification, design, implementation and evaluation of ICT solutions in the construction industry.
 You learn about the construction industry's business processes, information needs and communication analysis, and you gain in-depth knowledge of management and interdisciplinary collaboration.
+Among other topics, we will cover Building Information Management (BIM), Virtual Design and Construction (VDC), Virtual Reality (VR) and international standards as the Industry Foundation Classes (IFC).

 AN ENGLISH LANGUAGE PROGRAMme